Fix: TypeError: x is not a function

 }Optional chaining (?.()) is cleaner for optional callbacks.
 Use the explicit check when you need to handle the missing function case differently.

-If you have checked all the fixes above and still get this error:
+If you have checked all the fixes above and still get this error, here are the less common causes I have personally chased down:

 Check for circular dependencies.
 If module A imports from module B, and module B imports from module A, one of them might get undefined for the imported function.
 See Fix: cannot use import statement outside a module for related module issues.